-There’s research indicating that certain hormones affect the fascia – for example, human growth hormone (HGH), oestrogen, and stress hormones like cortisol .
+There’s research indicating that certain hormones affect the fascia – for example, human growth hormone, oestrogen, and stress hormones like cortisol .
 It’s been suggested that this is why post-menopausal women tend to become much stiffer, why sudden growth spurts in children usually lead to decreased flexibility, and why anxiety can cause muscle pain.
-But the research is still in its early days, and it’s not easy to change your hormone levels anyway.
-So although the hormonal influence is interesting, it makes more sense to focus on the physical causes of your muscle tightness.
+However, the research is still in its early days.
+It’s not easy to change your hormone levels anyway, so it makes more sense to focus on the physical causes of your muscle tightness.

 Note that there’s a difference between normal muscle tightness, and muscle spasticity as a side-effect of other medical conditions.
 If your stiffness isn’t eased by simple treatments like stretching or mild painkillers, then it should be checked out by an expert as it could be a side-effect of something else – which could be as mild as dehydration, or as serious as lupus.

 Muscle Tightness in the Lower Limbs and the Effects on Walking and Running